Menu

 Past Events:

-Nine Paths, One Spirit: How Our Enneagram Types Mirror 9 World Religions & Map a New Spiritual Age
+• January - Nine Paths, One Spirit: How our Enneagram Types Mirror Nine World Religions and Map a New Spiritual Age

-• Topic: Spring Series Overview - Let's Explore Together: Passion, Fixation, Defense Mechanism, and Focus of Attention
+• February - Spring Series Overview - Let's Explore Together: Passion, Fixation, Defense Mechanism, and Focus of Attention

-• Topic: What Exactly are the Passions?
+• March - What Exactly are the Passions?
 The Emotional Drivers that Cloud our Clarity

 illuminating the inner landscape: a Spring 2026 Enneagram Series